CrowdHailer/Dugong/README.md

 Dugong
 ======

 This file is a Practise file for sublime text 3.
-It is inspried by vimtutor available on some machine.
+It is inspired by vimtutor available on some machine.
 It is designed to be done multiple times so that you learn by doing rather than active memorization exercises.

 This tutorial is written to work with no additional packages and vintage mode switched off.

 ATTENTION
-This tutorial was written on a linux machines and some commands will be different on OSX.
+This tutorial was written on a Linux machines and some commands will be different on OSX.

 This tutorial will modify the text so save a copy.
 (Or use the fetch package to grab the repo version)